1798 French legislative election: Results

 The election of 1798 saw one-third of the legislative body up for election, or about 236 of the conventional members from 1795, as well as 190 seats vacant since the coup, and 11 seats of those who have died or resigned, leaving a total of 437 deputies.
 298 seats are to be renewed in the Council of Five Hundred and 139 in the Council of Ancients.

 Voter turnout fell, with just 20% of the eligible population voting, compared to 23% in 1797 and later 11.5% in 1799.
 The massive abstention is almost entirely in-part due to the support of the moderate and royalist parties which had been ousted following the coup.

 Throughout France however, the local departmental and 'mother assemblies' of the regions become dominated by pro-Monarchy parties or the new 'pro-directorial' party (known today as the Thermidorians).
 Not only are the smaller regions owned by the monarchists, but more than 27 electoral assemblies are now also controlled by monarchists (these assemblies would elect their deputies to the assembly).

 In the smaller departments however, the results are the opposite, with the regions of Pyrénées-Atlantiques and Pyrénées-Orientales, Massif Central, Bouches-du-Rhône, Doubs, Sarthe, Seine, and some 40 other departments voting for the neo-Jacobins (the moderate faction of the Jacobins).
 Five departments opt for the monarchists.
 The directionals also had good results in the Eastern, Western, and eastern edge of the Massif Central.
-On the other hand however, many of the remaining departments have assemblies which are split and/or indecisive in achieving a majority.
+On the other hand, however, many of the remaining departments have assemblies which are split and/or indecisive in achieving a majority.

 Among the many new neo-Jacobins elected, includes Lucien Bonaparte, Bertrand Barère and Jean-Baptiste Robert Lindet.
-In the councils, out of a total of 807 representatives, the groups are now distributed as follows: 387 directorials (107 more and a gain of 38% compared to Year V), 175 Jacobins (105 more), 115 royalists, and 245 independents or undetermined.
+In the councils, out of a total of 807 representatives, the groups are now distributed as follows: 387 directorials (107 more and a gain of 38% compared to Year V), 175 Jacobins (105 more) and 245 independents or undetermined.
 The Directory retains a majority of around 400 deputies in the councils, but the threat of another defeat in the 1799 elections makes the results unacceptable.